skubed0007/nasembler/Infos_MD/SYNTAX_REFERENCE.md

    message db "Hello, World   ; Error: missing closing quote
    ```

-When encountering errors, NASembler provides detailed error messages with file locations, line and column numbers, and suggestions for fixing the issues.
+When encountering errors, nasembler provides detailed error messages with file locations, line and column numbers, and suggestions for fixing the issues.